NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

 Now we want to determine what defines "tall" and "green".
 We can explore histograms of our data and use descriptive statistics to determine what values might make the most sense.

+# kyla i've used the summary command to create a data.frame of summar stats rather than
+# creating each individually.
+I think it is a bit more efficient.
+Are you ok with that?

     # histogram of tree ht